ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/covid_19/index.rst

 The immediate intention of this cause model will be to aid in modeling various scenarios relating to varied population density, mobility, mask use, and other potential covid-19 control measures at the University of Washington and immediately surrounding areas/populations.
 This covid-19 Vivarium cause model is intended to make use of the data and framework of the existing IHME covid-19 forecast model SEIR component (briefly described above).
 The scope of this cause model document is intended to develop a basic strategy for an infectious SEIR cause model and will start with minimal complexity and can be expanded upon if it becomes necessary.

 Notably, this is currently intended to be a **mortality-only** cause model and does not indend to measure years lived with disability (YLDs).

+Main outcomes in this model will be the number of covid-19 infections and deaths in the model population.

 Model Population/Demography
 +++++++++++++++++++++++++++